sematext/docs/docs/integration/akka.md

 'max' | akka.router.routing.time.max | Max | Long |
 'max' | akka.router.processing.time.max | Max | Long |
 'max' | akka.router.mailbox.time.max | Max | Long |

+## FAQ
+** Why are some of the metric charts empty? **

+Some of the charts show metrics that are available only if you are using Kamon 0.6.x.
+In Kamon 1.x some of those metrics have been removed.